 Dawn - one woman rap musical.
 Extract shown at One Festival, The Space, London 2017.
-Full piece to be shown at Elevator Festival, Live Theatre, Newcastle, Summerhall Edinburgh and Katzpace London, March 2020
+Full piece was to be shown at Elevator Festival, Live Theatre, Newcastle, Summerhall Edinburgh and Katzpace London, March 2020 (cancelled due to Covid).

 ‘Combo of astute writing and pitch-perfect delivery’ Breaking The Fourth Wall

 Chickens Don't Fly - Playwrights Studio Scotland Bursary, Writers Guild Playwrights' Progress Award, developed at the Scottish Royal Conservatoire, Glasgow and the Royal Central School of Speech and Drama, London, 2014

 All About It - play for young people.
 Little Fish Theatre, London schools tour 2008

 ‘Fascinating...showed the transformative power of live theatre’ Community Care magazine

 The Lemon Princess - West Yorkshire Playhouse, Leeds, 2005.
 Published by Oberon